-The Nuclear Waste Management Organization (NWMO) developed the Adaptive Phased Management (APM) approach after an extensive study and engagement with Canadians coast-to-coast during 2002 to 2005 to identify a long-term management approach for Canada's used nuclear fuel.
+The Nuclear Waste Management Organization (NWMO) developed the Adaptive Phased Management (APM) approach after an extensive study and engagement with Canadians during 2002 to 2005 to identify a long-term management approach for Canada's used nuclear fuel.
 In considering different methods of managing used nuclear fuel for the long term, Canadians clearly identified their values and priorities as:

-- " Safety and security must be our top prioritiy; - >> This generation must take responsibility for the waste it has created; - " We must use best international practice; and - >> We must have flexibility for future generations to make their own decisions.
+- Safety and security must be our top priority; - >> This generation must take responsibility for the waste it has created; - >> We must use best international practice; and - >> We must have flexibility for future generations to make their own decisions.

 The APM approach best meets these values and priorities.
 It was selected by the Government of Canada in 2007 as Canada's plan.
-The technical end point of APM requires used nuclear fuel to be safely contained and isolated in a deep geological formation where it can be monitored, and if need be, retrieved.
-This is consistent with the policy direction of all countries with major nuclear power programs - even countries that currently practice or advocate various forms of recycling are planning to construct deep geological repositories to manage the resulting wastes.
+The technical end point of APM requires used nuclear fuel to be safely contained and isolated in a deep geological formation.
+This is consistent with the policy direction of all countries with major nuclear power programs - even countries that currently practice or advocate various forms of recycling are planning to construct deep geological repositories to manage the resulting long-lived wastes.